Career Center Programs and Services

 Mock Interview Program

-The Mock Interview provides you with the opportunity to practice your interview skills in a face-to-face interview situation.
-The session will enable you to observe your verbal and nonverbal communication on videotape and to receive constructive feedback from a Career Center staff member or guest interviewer.
+A Mock Interview provides you with the opportunity to practice your interview skills in a face-to-face interview situation.
+The session enables you to observe your verbal and nonverbal communication on videotape and to receive constructive feedback from a Career Center staff member or guest interviewer.
 Mock interviews are scheduled throughout the year.
-Call the Career Center, x5202, to schedule an appointment.

 Workshops & Seminars